Japanese-Mexican Labor Association: Founding

 The JMLA was established in 1903 by Japanese and Mexican sugar beet workers in Oxnard, California.
 They were founded to try to unionize against the American Beet Sugar Company (ABSC) and the WACC.
 The ABSC funded the creation of the WACC to contract sugar beet farmers and monopolize the market so they could cut the wages of sugar beet workers.
-The WACC reduced wages for beet thinning from $5 dollars an acre to as low as $3.75 an acre.
+The WACC reduced wages for beet thinning from $5 an acre to as low as $3.75 an acre.
 The WACC also stopped paying the laborers in cash instead paying them in store credit that could only be used at a select few stores.
 The combination of these events led to a group of 700 laborers, 500 of which were Japanese and the other 200 were Mexican, coming together to form the Japanese-Mexican Labor Association, though the JMLA would quickly grow to 1,200 members.
 They elected Kosaburo Baba as their president, Y. Yamaguchi as the secretary of the Japanese branch and J.M.
 Lizarras as the secretary of the Mexican branch.
 Any meetings the JMLA had needed to be held in both Japanese and Spanish to overcome the language barrier between the two groups and despite the language barrier the two groups worked together as one.

-The Oxnard Strike of 1903
+1903 Oxnard strike

-The JMLA's biggest achievement was the Oxnard Strike of 1903.
+The JMLA's biggest achievement was the 1903 Oxnard strike.
 The strike started in March 1903 and 1,200 sugar beet workers representing 90% of the sugar beet labor force was participating in the strike.
 These strikes led to an almost complete stop in the farming of sugar beets and the WACC sent armed strikebreakers to try to end the strikes in Oxnard.
 Tensions rose until March 23 when the strikebreakers shot 5 unarmed JMLA members wounding two Japanese, two Mexican members and killing Luis Vasquez.
 A funeral service was held for Luis, and more than 1,000 JMLA members came to show their support.
 Deputy Charles Arnold was arrested for the murder of Luis Vasquez and despite the witness testimony, Arnold was ultimately cleared of the charges.
 The news coverage of this event was biased against the JMLA, many newspapers framed the unarmed strikers as rioters.
 This led to the JMLA releasing an official statement about the events that took place March 23.
 Despite the strikebreakers efforts the WACC eventually gave into the demand of the JMLA and raised wages back to $5.00 per acre of sugar beets thinned.
 The WACC also stopped importing laborers to replace the Japanese beet thinners and the JMLA had successfully executed one of the first cross-cultural strikes.